Group Size

 Trek to Everest Base Camp and retrace back to Gorekshep

-Leaving Lobuche, we will take couple of hours of walk through Gorak Shep Lake.
-Brief walk will lead us to the Indian army mountaineers’ memorials.
+Leaving Lobuche, we will walk for a couple of hours through Gorak Shep Lake.
+A brief walk will lead us to the Indian Army mountaineers’ memorials.
 Walking further through rocky dunes and moraine, we will reach the Everest Base Camp.
-The camp site greets us with views of Nuptse Mountain, Khumbuste Mountain and Pumori Mountain.
-We will return to Gorakshep for overnight stay.
+The campsite greets us with views of Nuptse Mountain, Khumbuste Mountain, and Pumori Mountain.
+We will return to Gorakshep for an overnight stay.

 Meals: